Time-of-flight camera: Measurement and machine vision

 Other applications are measurement tasks, e.g. for the fill height in silos.
 In industrial machine vision, the time-of-flight camera helps to classify and locate objects for use by robots, such as items passing by on a conveyor.
 Door controls can distinguish easily between animals and humans reaching the door.

 Robotics

 Another use of these cameras is the field of robotics: Mobile robots can build up a map of their surroundings very quickly, enabling them to avoid obstacles or follow a leading person.
 As the distance calculation is simple, only little computational power is used.
+Since these cameras can also be used to measure distance, teams for FIRST Robotics Competition have been known to use the devices for autonomous routines.

 Earth topography

 ToF cameras have been used to obtain digital elevation models of the Earth's surface topography, for studies in geomorphology.